individkid/sculpt/README.md

 # sculpt
+/*
+*    README.md
+*
+*    This program is free software: you can redistribute it and/or modify
+*    it under the terms of the GNU General Public License as published by
+*    the Free Software Foundation, either version 3 of the License, or
+*    (at your option) any later version.
+*
+*    This program is distributed in the hope that it will be useful,
+*    but WITHOUT ANY WARRANTY; without even the implied warranty of
+*    MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the
+*    GNU General Public License for more details.
+*
+*    You should have received a copy of the GNU General Public License
+*    along with this program.
+If not, see <http://www.gnu.org/licenses/>.
+*/

 The only arguments are filenames, usually with a .-- extension.
 Each given file contains commands, each started with a --.
 Double dash commands that expect arguments are ignored if subsequent text does not satisfy.
 If a -- occurs before all expected arguments are satisfied, the incomplete command is ignored.
 Each instance of the program opens one OpenGL window.
 The program reads commands appended to the given files.
 Commands can manipulate the orientation and topology of planes.
 Planes from a file are considered a polytope.
 User manipulation of the mouse can cause commands in the polytope's file to be modified or appended.
 Most commands are appended to the .-- file.
 Written to the middle of the .-- file are --plane commands with repeated identifier, --matrix commands, and --global commands.